mercedes-benz/sechub/sechub-analyzer-cli/README.md

 - Start: `NOSECHUB`
 - End: `END-NOSECHUB`

-The Analyzer CLI markers are programming language agnostic.
-The markers should be added in a comment.
+The markers have to be added in a comment.
 The symbols used to indicate a comment can differ from language to language.
-SecHub Analyzer CLI supports all of them.
+Only single line comments are supported.

+Comment examples:

 C